bitfocus/companion-module-renewedvision-propresenter-api/README.md

 # companion-module-renewedvision-propresenter-api

 This is the "ProPresenter API" module that uses the open ProPresenter API made availabe in ProPresenter version 7.9 and later.
-This module is still in beta.
+(Works best with later versions >=17)

 TODO: Dev Notes:
 Uses ProPresenter npm module (esp for RegisterStatusCallbacks)